Xiao-MoMi/Custom-Fishing/README.md

 ![bStats Players](https://img.shields.io/bstats/players/16648)
 ![GitHub](https://img.shields.io/github/license/Xiao-MoMi/Custom-Fishing)

 CustomFishing is a Paper plugin designed to offer an extensive range of minigames and a robust condition and action system for fishing.
 Introducing a novel weight system concept, CustomFishing provides unparalleled customization opportunities while ensuring optimal performance.
-The plugin goes beyond standard features by allowing developers to register custom mechanics, actions, conditions, games, and even parsers for configuration file formats.
-This flexibility makes it a powerful API for developers, enabling the creation of innovative fishing experiences, such as lava fishing or void fishing, tailored to their specific needs.
+The plugin goes beyond standard features by allowing you to register custom mechanics, actions, conditions, games, and even parsers for configuration file formats.
+This flexibility makes it a powerful API for developers, enabling the creation of innovative fishing experiences, such as lava fishing or void fishing, tailored to your specific needs.
 ## How to build

 #### Command Line